zumerhub/airbnb-clone-project/README.md

 ### Project manager (PM)
-  - Makes sure a product or its part is delivered on time and within budget
+  - Makes sure a product or its part is delivered on time and within budget.
-  - Manages and motivates the software development team
+  - Manages and motivates the software development team.

   Project manager is responsible for distributing tasks across team members, planning work activities, and updating project status.